ibra-kdbra/banije/src/content/posts/data_mining.md

 ---
 title: "A Deep Dive into Data Mining: Unearthing Insights from the Digital Deluge"
 published: 2025-08-14
-description: "A comprehensive exploration of data mining, from its core concepts to advanced topics and ethical implications."
+description: "Exploration of data mining, from its core concepts to advanced topics and ethical implications."
 image: ''
 tags: [Data Mining, AI, Machine Learning, Big Data]
-category: 'AI'
+category: Artificial Intelligence
 draft: false
 ---